MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/mobile-apps/platform/scenarios/mobile-workspace-configuration.md

 ---

 # Workspace class overview

 Workspace class, **SysAppWorkspace**, is used to create, configure and publish workspaces on the server.
 The following two categories of APIs are available for use in sysAppWorkspace;

-+ **Workspace attributes**; used to create pages, tasks, entities, lookups, relationships and etc, in order to build mobile workspaces. *Note that a mobile workspace can be created through designer pane and/or X++ attribute APIs.*
++ **Workspace attributes**; used to create pages, tasks, entities, lookups, relationships in order to build mobile workspaces. *Note that a mobile workspace can be created through designer pane separately or in conjunction with X++ attribute APIs. *

-+ **Workspace metadata classes**; used to inspect and apply server side business logic to metadata for mobile workspaces.
++ **Workspace metadata classes**; used to inspect and apply server-side business logic to metadata for mobile workspaces.

     [See complete list of workspace attributes and metadata classes available](mobile-workspace-server-apis.md)